ilyannn/just-talk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`just-talk` allows you to use any `justfile` as a list of agents that can be called to perform tasks.
+`just-talk` allows you to use any [justfile](https://github.com/casey/just) as a list of tools that can be called by an LLM to perform tasks.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)